Investing in Our Future

 How are UUCA Endowment Fund assets invested?

 The Fund is invested in a variety of vehicles to maximize potential fund growth, while providing protection of assets in financial downturns.
-All investments are in keeping with guidelines of Social Responsibility and are reviewed at least twice per year.
+Investment performance is monitored by the Endowment Fund Board.